 1. Introduction 1

 Matters of Agreement

+Matters of Agreement

-Matters of Disagreement .2
+Matters of Disagreement .
+2

-2. Background .
-3
+2. Background 3

-National Planning Policy .
-3
+National Planning Policy 3

-Key stages and the status of the Neighbourhood Plan .4
+Key stages and the status of the Neighbourhood Plan

 3. Neighbourhood Plan policies relevant to this appeal 5

 1. Introduction